Scopa

 Properly designed and placed, nesting blocks help you to understand which species of solitary, cavity-nesting bees you have, and whether their populations are healthy.
 If this home remains empty, it should set off alarm bells and point to a need to plant more wildflowers or other flowering plants in your yard.

-See Our Bee Home Guide
+See Our Homes

 Learn More About Wild Bees